 - Can seem nervous and anxious

 Methamphetamine is a very strong stimulant.
 With some methods of administration, there is a fast “rush” of euphoria followed by a long period of less intense euphoria.
-When meth is ingested, there is no rush but the high may last for as long as ten hours.
+Depending on the purity, a high can last 10 hours per dose.

 The user is likely to get overheated and may appear sweaty without it being hot or his being involved in physical exertion.
-His/ Her pupils will be dilated.
+Their pupils will be dilated.
 Their blood pressure will also increase.
-He or she may become sexually excited.
+They may become sexually excited.

 Serious Results of Heavy Methamphetamine Use

 Heavy users tend to experience hallucinations and delusions.
-Some users develop sores on their face or body when they have been picking at their skin, thinking that there are bugs crawling under their skin that they can’t see.
+Some users develop sores on their face or body when they have been picking at their skin.
+They think there are bugs crawling under their skin that they can’t see.

-Because of the caustic nature of the chemicals and the fact that the drug dries up the flow of saliva, a meth addict’s teeth may get rotten and brown.
-This is referred to as “meth mouth.”
+The caustic nature of the chemicals and the fact that the drug dries up the flow of saliva, a persons teeth dependent on meth may get rotten and brown.
+This is referred to as “meth mouth”.